 You've likely made veggie skewers on the grill before.
 Now that you're cooking more affordably, it's time to get even more creative when using veggies at your next barbecue.

-"All meats, including fish and poultry, are more expensive than fruits and vegetables," says Pamela Bonney, MS, RDN, CDN, FAND, co-founder, Tried and True Nutrition, Inc. "Luckily, veggies, like portobello mushrooms, bell peppers, zucchini and summer squash are all really great for the grill in the summertime."
+"All meats, including fish and poultry, are more expensive than fruits and vegetables," said Pamela Bonney, MS, RDN, CDN, FAND, co-founder, Tried and True Nutrition, Inc. "Luckily, veggies, like portobello mushrooms, bell peppers, zucchini and summer squash are all really great for the grill in the summertime."

 Regardless of which veggies you choose to throw "on the barbie," as the Australians say, there are some cooking techniques to keep in mind.

-"Before grilling, brush or spritz the vegetables with a hint of avocado oil or olive oil," Sirota says.
+"Before grilling, brush or spritz the vegetables with a hint of avocado oil or olive oil," Sirota said.
 "After grilling, top them with a sprig of rosemary or a leaf or two of other fresh herbs, such as cilantro or basil."